Costs of Manual Vendor Onboarding

 Risk Management

-Manual processes rely on individuals and manual “systems” to track insurance expirations and other compliance-related deadlines resulting in large financial liabilities for non-compliance or uncovered incidents.
+Manual processes rely on individuals and manual “systems” to track insurance expirations and other compliance-related deadlines, resulting in large financial liabilities for non-compliance or uncovered incidents.
+While these systems may seem accurate, risks are constantly changing over time and should be constantly updated.

 Slow Processing Time